skeeto/elfeed/README.md

 Elfeed is broken into a multiple source files, so if you manually install it you will need to add the Elfeed package directory to your `load-path`.
-If installed via ELPA, this will be done automatically.
+If installed via ELPA or el-get, this will be done automatically.

 It is recommended that you make a global binding for `elfeed`.